Arindee/my-first-repo/README.md

-# my-first-repo
+Hi, I am Arindee.

-My first GitHub repository
+This is my first GitHub repository.
+I am learning how to use GitHub step by step.